dcporter/didyoumean.js/README.md

 ### threshold

   By default, the method will only return strings whose edit distance is less than 40% (0.4x) of their length.
-  For example, if a ten-letter string is five edits away from its nearest match, the method will return false.
+  For example, if a ten-letter string is five edits away from its nearest match, the method will return null.

   You can control this by setting the "threshold" value on the didYouMean function.
 For example, to set the edit distance threshold to 50% of the input string's length: